SimonTheLeg/konf-go/Readme.md

 One of the largest difficulties in this project lies in the core design of the shell.
 Essentially a child process cannot make modifications to its parents.
 This includes setting an environment variable, which affects us because we want to set `$KUBECONFIG`.
 The way we work around this "limitation" is by using a zsh function that executes our binary and then sets `$KUBECONFIG` to the output of `konf-go`.
 With this trick we are actually able to set `$KUBECONFIG` and can make this project work.
 Since only the result of stdout will be captured by the zsh-func, we can still communicate normally with the user by using stderr.

 As a result of this trick, konf currently only works with zsh.
 I did not have the time to see if I can also make it work for bash or fish.
-Maybe this is becomes a community contribution? :)
+Maybe this becomes a community contribution? :)

 ## Contributing